Force over Distance: Chapter 26

 “I second that,” Young called after him.

-“Hey guys,” Eli said, climbing up on the table next to Wray.
-“So um, first of all, special thanks to Camile, for throwing me straight under the bus.”
+Eli shot them a guilty look as he headed to the front of the room.
+“Hey everyone,” the kid said, clambering up on the table next to Wray.
+“First off, special thanks to Camile, for throwing me straight under the bus.”

 “Hey,” Wray said, “I’m crediting you.”